The Ultimate Guide to Event Planning for Nonprofits

 Recruit Great Event Sponsors

-Corporate or community sponsors fulfill a critical role in most successful special event fundraisers.
-These corporations and local businesses help increase awareness for an event by promoting it to their employees and customers via social media, which is helpful when it is time to attract the attention of local media and recruit participants and volunteers.
+Corporate or community sponsors are critical in most successful special event fundraisers.
+These corporations and local businesses help increase an event’s success by promoting it to their employees and customers via social media, which is helpful when it is time to attract the attention of local media and recruit participants and volunteers.
 But, most importantly, sponsors create a financial backbone by helping to offset event costs.

-Understanding and articulating the ways in which prospective sponsors benefit from working with your organization is very important to sponsor recruitment.
+Understanding and articulating how prospective sponsors benefit from working with your organization is important to sponsor recruitment.
 This becomes the foundation for selling sponsorship opportunities.
-Everyone likes to help out a great cause; however, companies are looking for a win-win relationship when investing in your walkathon.
-Be sure to explain exactly how sponsoring your charity event will provide value to the local businesses you are prospecting.
+Everyone likes to help out a great cause.
+However, companies are looking for a win-win relationship when investing in events.
+Be sure to explain precisely how sponsoring your charity event will provide value to the local businesses you are prospecting.

 Here are some ideas on how to acknowledge your sponsors and thank them: